monkeytypegame/monkeytype/CONTRIBUTING.md

 #### Mongo Setup

-Follow these steps if you want to work on anything involving the database / account system.
+Follow these steps if you want to work on anything involving the database/account system.
 If not, you can skip this section.

-1. Install [Mongodb Community Edition](https://docs.mongodb.com/manual/administration/install-community/) and ensure that it is running
+1. Install [MongodDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/) and ensure that it is running

 1. Inside the backend folder, copy `example.env` to `.env` in the same directory.

-1. Optional - Install [Mongodb-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
+1. Optional - Install [MongoDB-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
 This tool can be used to see and manipulate your data visually.
    1. To connect, type `mongodb://localhost:27017` in the connection string box and press connect.
 The monkeytype database will be created and shown` after the server is started.

 #### NodeJS

-The installation process of NodeJS is fairly simple, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `xx.xx.x LTS`.
-Run the installer once the download has finished.
+To install NodeJS, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `xx.xx.x LTS`.

 ### Building and Running Monkeytype